ppar/trafi-opendata/README.md

 ## Implementation

 The JSON API runs on Node.js and [http://expressjs.com/](Express.js).
-There is (working) support for a MySQL/MariaDB backend and has experimental support for MongoDB and.
+There is working support for a MySQL/MariaDB backend and experimental support for MongoDB.
 MongoDB proved to have horrible performance during development, even when with trivial queries over indexed fields, so MySQL/MariaDB is the meaningful choice for the moment.